simon-ami/win-cli-mcp-server/README.md

   - Returns command output as text, or error message if execution fails

 - **get_command_history**

   - Get the history of executed commands
   - Input: `limit` (optional number)
   - Returns timestamped command history with outputs

+- **ssh_execute**

+  - Execute a command on a remote system via SSH
+  - Inputs:
+    - `connectionId` (string): ID of the SSH connection to use
+    - `command` (string): Command to execute
+  - Returns command output as text, or error message if execution fails

+- **ssh_disconnect**
+  - Disconnect from an SSH server
+  - Input:
+    - `connectionId` (string): ID of the SSH connection to disconnect
+  - Returns confirmation message

 ## Security Considerations